Swammers8/swammers8.github.io/assets/footprintingEasy.md

 ```

 And yes, it appears we can perform a zone transfer.
 We would count this as a finding to the company.
 Now let's login as Ceil.
-First we'll change the permissions on our id_rsa
+First we'll change the permissions on our id_rsa.

 `chmod 600 id_rsa`

 And login with ssh

 ```